exfalsoquodlibet/cookiecutter-data-science/{{ cookiecutter.repo_name }}/README.md

 ------------

-    ├── .envrc                        <- Where to declare individual user environment variables ├── .gitignore                    <- Files and directories to be ignored by git ├── .secrets                      <- (optional) Where to store credentials - this will not be tracked by Git ├── CONTRIBUTING.md               <- Guide to how potential contributors can help with your project
+    ├── .envrc                        <- Where to declare individual user environment variables ├── .flake8                       <- Flake8 linting configuration file used in the GDS Way ├── .gitignore                    <- Files and directories to be ignored by git ├── .secrets                      <- (optional) Where to store credentials - this will not be tracked by Git ├── CONTRIBUTING.md               <- Guide to how potential contributors can help with your project